 Optional Topping

-- 1 Tablespoon unsalted butter, melted
+- 1 Tablespoon (14g) unsalted butter, melted

-- flaky/coarse sea salt for sprinkling
+- coarse or flaky sea salt for sprinkling

 Instructions

-- Make the dough: Place the yeast and sugar in the bowl of a stand mixer fitted with a dough hook or paddle attachment.
+- Make the dough:ย Place the yeast and sugar in the bowl of a stand mixer fitted with a dough hook or paddle attachment.
 Or, if you do not own a stand mixer, a regular large mixing bowl.
-Heat the milk on the stove or in the microwave until warm to touch, about 110°F (43°C).
+Heat the milk on the stove or in the microwave until warm to touch, about 110ยฐF (43ยฐC).
 Pour warm milk on top of yeast/sugar.
 Whisk gently to combine, then loosely cover with a clean kitchen towel and allow to sit for 5-10 minutes.
 The mixture will be frothy after 5-10 minutes.

-- As the dough rises, prepare the filling in the next step and grease a 9×5 inch loaf pan.
+- As the dough rises, prepare the filling in the next step and grease a 9×5-inch loaf pan.

 - Make the filling: In a medium bowl, mix the soft butter, rosemary, parsley, garlic, and salt together.
 If the butter is soft enough, you can just mix it all together with a spoon or fork.
 You can use an electric mixer if that’s easier too.
 Cover tightly and set aside until ready to use.
 (Don’t refrigerate unless making well in advance.
 It’s easiest to spread on the dough when at room temperature.
 If refrigerated, let it come to room temperature before spreading on dough pieces.)

-- Assemble the bread: Punch down the dough to release the air.
+- Assemble the bread:ย Punch down the dough to release the air.
 Place dough on a lightly floured work surface.
 Divide it into 12 equal pieces, each about 1/4 cup of dough and a little larger than a golf ball.
 Using lightly floured hands, flatten each into a circle that’s about 4 inches in diameter.
 The circle doesn’t have to be perfectly round.
 I do not use a rolling pan to flatten, but you certainly can if you want.
 Spread 1-2 teaspoons of filling mixture onto each.
 Sprinkle each with 1 Tablespoon of cheese.
 Fold circles in half and line in prepared baking pan, round side up.
 See photos above for a visual.

-- Adjust the oven rack to the lower third position then preheat oven to 350°F (177°C).
+- Adjust the oven rack to the lower third position then preheat oven to 350ยฐF (177ยฐC).

 - Bake until golden brown, about 50 minutes.
 If you find the top of the loaf is browning too quickly, tent with aluminum foil.
 (Don’t be alarmed if there’s melted butter around the sides of the bread as it bakes, it will seep into the bread before it finishes.)
 Remove from the oven and place the pan on a wire rack.
 If desired, brush with melted butter for topping and sprinkle with sea salt.